justpy-org/justpy/docs/README.md

 If you followed the procedure you are welcome to [open an issue](https://github.com/justpy-org/justpy/issues/new/choose) in the [JustPy Github repository](https://github.com/justpy-org/justpy)

 ## Hello World! example
-This is a simply hello world example for justpy.
+This is a simple hello world example for justpy.

 ```python
 import justpy as jp